Grandmaster Caz

-Curtis Brown (born April 18, 1960), better known by the stage name Grandmaster Caz or Casanova Fly, is an American rapper, songwriter, and DJ.
+Curtis Brown (born April 18, 1960), better known by the stage names Grandmaster Caz and Casanova Fly, is an American rapper, songwriter, and DJ.
 He was a member of the hip hop group The Cold Crush Brothers from 1979 to the mid-1980s.
 He is best known as the (uncredited) main writer of Big Bank Hank's raps on the seminal 1979 hip hop single by The Sugarhill Gang, "Rapper's Delight".

 He worked with Debra Harris as a celebrity tour guide for Hush Hip Hop Tours, a hip-hop cultural sightseeing tour company in New York City, and is a board member of The Kennedy Center's Hip-Hop Council, Hip-Hop Ambassador and board member for Windows of HipHop and CEO of GMC Entertainment Inc.

 Musical career

-Caz first encountered rap in 1974 at a Kool Herc block party.
+Caz lived 2 blocks away from DJ Kool Herc.
+Caz as a 13 year old boy. first encountered rap in 1973 at a Kool Herc block party.
 Shortly after, he teamed with DJ Disco Wiz under the name Casanova Fly to form one of the first DJ crews, Mighty Force.
 Caz was also the first rapper to perform both DJ (record) and MC (vocal) duties.

 In the late 1970s, he joined The Cold Crush Brothers.
 Caz admits that he himself stole new equipment during the New York City blackout of 1977.

-In 2015, Caz was featured on the single "Downtown" by Macklemore and Ryan Lewis.
+In 2015, Caz was featured on the single "Downtown" by Macklemore & Ryan Lewis.

 Sugarhill Gang controversy

 Grandmaster Caz is generally acknowledged to have been the main writer of the lyrics of Big Bank Hank (real name Henry Lee Jackson) on the 1979 The Sugarhill Gang single "Rapper's Delight", which sold around 5 million copies and introduced hip hop music to the mainstream.
 Jackson had been Grandmaster Caz's manager, and was working at a pizza parlor when music executive Sylvia Robinson overheard him rapping Grandmaster Caz's lyrics, and asked him to be part of the group she was forming, The Sugarhill Gang.
-Jackson had never rapped before, and asked Caz for lyrics to use.
+Jackson who had never rapped before had Caz's lyric notebook which he lifted directly from for the song.
 This is most evident in his opening verse, when, instead of introducing himself as Big Bank Hank, he raps, "Check it out, I'm the C-A-S-A-, N-O-V-A, and the rest is F-L-Y".
 (Casanova Fly is Grandmaster Caz's alternate moniker.)
-Big Bank Hank's verse in the song about seducing Lois Lane away from Superman was also lifted from Caz.
+Big Bank Hank's verse in the song about seducing Lois Lane away from Superman was also lifted from Caz's notebook.

 In 2000, Caz released the song "MC Delight", a parody of "Rapper's Delight" which told his side of the story.
 In the song, Caz states about giving away his lyrics, "I gave it to him thinking/ Check books, credit cards, more money/ Than a sucker could ever spend/ But he never gave a nigga a god damn dime/ And was supposed to be my friend".